Skip to main content

 MIT, 2025

-Where buying breaks down in larger networks
+Where buying breaks down in larger systems

-Vendor platform economics change as franchise networks grow.
+Vendor platform economics change as franchise systems grow.
 At 75 locations, per-unit SaaS fees that seemed manageable in a pilot can accumulate into eight-figure annual costs.
 More importantly, franchisees bear a disproportionate share of that cost, and sophisticated multi-unit operators notice.

 For a multi-unit operator managing 10 locations, a $1,200/month per-location fee registers as a 15-20% margin compression on each unit before any ROI appears.
 Adoption stalls at that point, and the rollout the franchisor planned for 75 locations stays at 12.

 Data ownership is equally consequential, and less visible in the initial vendor evaluation.
-Most standard SaaS contracts grant the vendor rights to use anonymized network-level data for product improvement.
+Most standard SaaS contracts grant the vendor rights to use anonymized system-level data for product improvement.
 This is boilerplate.
-But it means that when a franchisor wants to build proprietary demand forecasting or territory-planning models using patterns from their own network, they may find that the vendor has a prior claim on the data that generated those patterns.
+But it means that when a franchisor wants to build proprietary demand forecasting or territory-planning models using patterns from their own system, they may find that the vendor has a prior claim on the data that generated those patterns.

 Eighteen months into a vendor relationship, with 50 locations trained and integrated, switching is operationally catastrophic.
 Franchisees won't retrain, integration debt accumulates, and the lock-in that felt like a feature at rollout becomes a constraint on every future strategic decision.